dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 ## 3 - Prototype methods of the Buffer Geometry class

 There are a number of methods to work with off of the buffer geometry class prototype.
+In this section then I will be writing about at least a few of these buffer geometry class prototype methods.
+We have all ready covered a number of them in the basic section of course such as the setAttribute method of course.
+However there are a whole lot more that prove to be useful for various things that will pop up now and then.

 ### 3.1 - Rotation Methods